New heat treatment could replace surgery for rare pancreatic tumors

 Summary

-This study compares a newer, less invasive procedure called endoscopic ultrasound-guided radiofrequency ablation (EUS-RFA) with standard surgery for treating pancreatic insulinoma, a small tumor that causes low blood sugar.
-About 60 adults with a single tumor 2 cm or smaller will be randomly assigned to one of the two treatments.
-The goal is to see if EUS-RFA is safer and works as well as surgery.
+This study compares a less invasive procedure called endoscopic ultrasound-guided radiofrequency ablation (EUS-RFA) with standard surgery for treating pancreatic insulinoma, a rare tumor that causes low blood sugar.
+About 60 adults with small tumors (≤2 cm) will be randomly assigned to one of the two treatments.
+The goal is to see if EUS-RFA is safer and just as effective as surgery in relieving symptoms and preventing recurrence.

 Disclaimer